Puyodead1/tsw-controller-app/website/PROFILE_EXPLAINER.md

 }
 ```

 - **Directly updates** a game control based on axis input using the HTTP API.
-May result in slight overheada compared to the full direct control mode, but does not require additional a the mod to be installed.
+May result in slight overhead compared to the full direct control mode, but does not require additional a the mod to be installed.
 - Used for **continuous analog mappings**.
 - Supports `step` or `steps` to quantize values.